twhiteaker/CFGeom/README.md

 ## Scope

 * Extends existing CF capabilities in CF 1.7 to include _geometries_ of types multi-point, line, multi-line,  polygon, and multi-polygon.
-* Limited to linear between nodes in the coordinate reference system the nodes are defined in.
-May support parametric or otherwise curved veatures in the future.
+* Limited to linear connections between nodes in the coordinate reference system the nodes are defined in.
+May support parametric or otherwise curved features in the future.
-* Uses the cell\_bounds concept to allow geometries to be attached to a Discrete Sampling Geometry _instance_ variable or can be used alone to store geometry.
+* Uses the `cell_bounds` concept to allow geometries to be attached to a Discrete Sampling Geometry _instance_ variable or can be used alone to store geometry.

 ## Use Cases